Daniel-KM/Omeka-S-module-Zip/README.md

 ========================

-[Zip] is a module for [Omeka S] that allows to create zip of resources (record + media files) that the visitor can download, and zip of files directories for backup purpose.
+[Zip] is a module for [Omeka S] that allows to create zip of resources (record + media files) and zip of files directories for backup purpose.

+Even if zip files may be made available for visitors, this module is admin oriented.
+For a similar feature more usable for visitor, the module [Derivative Media] is recommended.

 Installation